Last Updated on November 16, 2023

 Here at Hard Money Lenders IO, we have a loan calculator where real estate investors can calculate payments on loans.

-Some actionable ways to reduce the interest rate of a hard money loan are to put down a bigger down payment, improve your credit score, or make more real estate investments.
+Now, some actionable ways to reduce the interest rate of a hard money loan are to put down a bigger down payment, improve your credit score, or make more real estate investments.
 This can manifest itself by paying off existing debts and maintaining a habit of paying off bills on time or early.

-There are also other fees like origination fees, closing costs, underwriting fees, and processing fees.
 It’s important to not get bogged down in too many junk fees, and these loan origination fees are often accompanied by third-party fees.
 Most hard money lenders charge 3 to 5 points on most loans, and in real estate, a point is one percent of the loan amount.

 A real estate investor using hard money loans has to determine whether the risks and costs of a hard money loan justify the investment.
-Hard money loans are great for building a real estate portfolio and provide accessible funds for investors.
-A lot of the time, cash or traditional mortgage financing can be very inaccessible for real estate investors.

-Obviously, every real estate investor is in a different situation.
-At Hard Money Lenders IO, we offer a free consultation to answer questions for your particular investment goals or financial situation.
 We offer different kinds of loans for different types of real estate transactions, and our broker program helps a hard money lender find the best possible loan with the best possible interest rate.

 Of course, we are hard money lenders ourselves, but we also want the best for each investor, even if we are not the lender you choose.
 It is essential to find the lender who gives the best rates and terms for your goals, especially as a new investor.
 Not every hard money lender gives to new investors or foreign nationals, but we do.